Butternut Squash Apple Cranberry Bake

 - 1 large butternut squash, peeled and cut into 1-inch cubes

-- 2 large tart cooking apples cut into 1/2-inch thick slices
+- 2 large tart cooking apples (like Granny Smith), peeled and cut into 1/2-inch thick slices

 - 1/2 cup fresh or frozen cranberries